zarpafantasma/corpus_rythmos/I- Scientific_Papers/001-en_US-Multiscale_Temporal_Relativity_RTM.md

 **The \"Sticky Boundary\" Model**

-We hypothesize that the transition from the Holographic regime (**α ≈ 3.0**) to the Quantum regime (**α ≈ 3.5**) is driven by **boundary impedance**---a slowing of information transport at the edges of the system, analogous to the accumulation of wave-function density in a quantum well.
+We hypothesize that the transition from the Holographic regime (**α ≈ 3.0**) to the Quantum regime (**α ≈ 3.5**) is driven by **boundary impedance**, a slowing of information transport at the edges of the system, analogous to the accumulation of wave-function density in a quantum well.

 To test this, we constructed a **Confinement Proxy Model**: